explosion/cymem/README.rst

 MatrixArray object is garbage-collected, the Pool object will also be garbage collected, which triggers a call to Pool.__dealloc__.
 The Pool then frees all of its addresses.
-This saves you from walking back over your nested data structures to free them, eliminating a common class of bugs.
+This saves you from walking back over your nested data structures to free them, eliminating a common class of errors.